 Most Affordable Neighborhoods in New York, NY

-Some of the cheapest neighborhoods in New York are Manhattanville, Hamilton Heights, and Washington Heights.
+Some of the cheapest neighborhoods in New York are Manhattanville, Hudson Heights, and Washington Heights.
 These neighborhoods offer some of the lowest rent prices in New York, making them ideal for renters on a budget.
-As of June 16, 2025, the average rent in New York is $4,042, which is 3.2% higher than last year.
+As of August 4, 2025, the average rent in New York is $4,022, which is 2.6% higher than last year.
 However, it's important to remember that rental prices can vary significantly based on factors such as location, amenities, and floor plans.

 Manhattanville